-What you must pay when you Services that are covered for you get these services with no cost to you.
-Each counseling attempt includes up If you use tobacco and have been to four face-to-face visits. diagnosed with a tobacco-related disease or are taking medicine If you use tobacco and have been diagnosed with a that maybe affected by tobacco: tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling \$0 for each PCP visit for services.
-We cover two counseling quit attempts within a Medicare-covered smoking 12-month period, however, you will pay the applicable cessation counseling services. cost sharing.
-Each counseling attempt includes up to four \$15 for each specialist visit for face-to-face visits.
-Medicare-covered smoking cessation counseling services.
-Supervised Exercise Therapy (SET) \$0 for each Medicare-covered Requires prior authorization (approval in advance) to be SET session. covered.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that maybe affected by tobacco:

+\$0 for each PCP visit for Medicare-covered smoking cessation counseling services.

+\$15 for each specialist visit for Medicare-covered smoking cessation counseling services.

+Supervised Exercise Therapy (SET)

+Requires prior authorization (approval in advance) to be covered.
 SET is covered for members who have symptomatic peripheral artery disease (PAD) and have an order for SET from the physician responsible for PAD treatment.

+\$0 for each Medicare-covered SET session.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.